radin-ayu/agenticai/website/Lab-1.md

 nav_order: 2
 ---
 # 🧑‍💼 Lab 1: Prebuilt Agents and Tools

+## Objective
+The IBM watsonx Orchestrate catalog serves as a vast repository of prebuilt AI agents and tools, tailored to address a wide array of use cases and requirements.
+This extensive collection helps you discover agents, tools, or a blend of both that align with your specific needs.
+In this lab, we will use one of the prebuilt agents to demonstrate how easy it is for a user to start the agent-building journey.

+Each watsonx Orchestrate prebuilt agent and tool is connected to a service.
+Services require connections to be established.
+For this lab, we have already created the necessary connections.

+## Key features of prebuilt agents include:
+Pre-configured: Prebuilt agents come with pre-defined settings and configurations for easy setup.
+Reusable: Prebuilt agents can be used across multiple workflows, reducing the need to recreate similar tasks.
+Task-specific: Each prebuilt agent is designed to perform a specific task or set of tasks, such as data processing, API calls, or notifications.

 In this lab, you will build a Procurement Agent using Watsonx Orchestrate.
 This agent will allow you to generate the information about all the accounts.
 You can also enquire about any specific account details.